WebDelve/activeledger-testnet-deployer/README.md

 There are two flags available when running, if no flags are provided help will be shown.

-`./deployer -t` - Deploy a testnet
+`./deployer -t` - Deploy a testnet<br/>
-`./deployer -u` - Update contracts
+`./deployer -u` - Update contracts<br/>
+`./deployer -v` - Enables logging to console<br/>
+`./deployer -hl` - Enables headless mode, no logging, and no questions.
+This will overwrite a testnet if used in conjunction with `-t`, it also will use whatever version is set in the manifest<br/>

 ## Installation